 All advertisements will be placed on the University website; academic, research and teaching vacancies plus certain support roles, may also be advertised on www.jobs.ac.uk.
 Positions will be advertised using the most appropriate and cost effective medium to maximise the number of suitably qualified candidates.
 This may include local, national and international publications and websites and should adhere to Liverpool Hope's corporate brand.
 Internal advertisements should normally appear for a minimum of seven days and external advertisements should normally appear for a minimum of fourteen days.
-In cases where the successful candidate is a national of a non-EEA country and is likely to require a Certificate of Sponsorship a resident labour market test must have been completed.
-The People Services department will be responsible for issuing the Certificate of Sponsorship.
+In cases where the successful candidate is a national of a non-EEA country and is likely to require a Certificate of Sponsorship The People Services department will be responsible for issuing the Certificate of Sponsorship.